Kostenkov-2021/enhanced_language_switching-Russian-locale/README.md

         Self explanatory.
 * Detect multiple languages in the same text: this is a check box that allows you to specify if the add-on should try to detect multiple languages in the same text chunk that NVDA is about to speak.
 For example, if you are reading a document line by line, and encounter a line containing two languages, it will try to detect each language Separately.
+* Number of words required to switch language.
+	This is a numeric edit field that allows you to choose the minimum word count required to make the language detection activate.
+If the spoken text contains less words than this value, the add-on will behave as if it is disabled
 * Languages to interpret:
     This is a list of the languages to interpret.
 If the add-on interprets a text as a language that isn't selected in this list, no auto language switching is done based on the interpretation.
 No languages are selected by default.

 ## Change log.
+### v1.2.4.

+This version was made by @heath-toby.

+* Added compatibility with NVDA 2026.1.
+* Added a setting that allows you to specify the minimum amount of words required for the add-on to activate.

 ### v1.2.3